0732sta/spend-count/README.md

   <img src="https://github.com/0732sta/spend-count/blob/main/4.png" width="450px" height="400">
 </ol>

-This project remain progress and only this far I can make it for now.
+<p>This project remain progress and only this far I can make it for now.</p>